krishnashed/data-pipeline/Installation Docs/Longhorn.md

-# Installing Longhorn on Kubernetes using kubectl
+# Installing Longhorn on Kubernetes using helm

 > Cloud native distributed block storage for Kubernetes